ENSIAS-MEH/2019_PF_GR20/choosehealth/README.md

 ---

 ## Technology
 The frontend of EasyCal is built using React with React Router.
 I'm most familiar with Java as a backend language, so all REST endpoints use Play!
 1.4.4, a Java-powered MVC web framework.
-For details on the data models and implementations, visit the backend repo [here](https://github.com/mileshenrichs/easycal-backend).
 All food and nutrition data comes from the [USDA Food Composition Databases](https://ndb.nal.usda.gov/ndb/doc/index).

 ## Libraries Used
 * __[immutability-helper](https://www.npmjs.com/package/immutability-helper):__ Immutability helper's `update()` function made nested state objects easy to update without mutation